aswinshenoy/BayJDO/README.md

 3. Work on the patch or feature, test it and send a pull request referencing the issue.

 ###  🛑 Disclaimer
-This project is only being developed, as a hobby project and does not intend to replace any popular file transfer application.
+This project is currently only being developed, as a hobby project and does not intend to replace any popular file transfer application.
 The implementation of this project is currently very basic, and intends only to be a proof of concept for the technology used.
 This app may have technical glitches, security & privacy vulnerabilities.